The Capitalist Manifesto (Norberg book): Content

 Step 3: 'It was not real socialism.'
 In the end, it's impossible to deny that the economy is not working, hunger is rising and people are fleeing for their lives.
 No one wants to be associated with the experiment anymore.
-Now instead it is said that the country never introduced real socialism but some form of corrupt state capitalism that only appropriated the socialist brand, and it is intellectually dishonest to use that failure as evidence that socialism is not working, especially as real socialism right now is no being developed elsewhere, in the hopeful country X, which you should look at instead.
+Now instead it is said that the country never introduced real socialism but some form of corrupt state capitalism that only appropriated the socialist brand, and it is intellectually dishonest to use that failure as evidence that socialism is not working, especially as real socialism right now is being developed elsewhere, in the hopeful country X, which you should look at instead.
 (At which point the foreign admirers move on to the next experiment and the process begins again from step 1.)Norberg goes on to explain how life under so called "savage capitalism" is better by most measurable standards than under so called "gentle socialism."
 Norberg also argues in the book that COVID-19 lockdowns were terrible for humanity in many ways, health, economic and otherwise, on the basis of trade being locked down and thereby even items deemed essential like masks and ventilators were less likely to be able to freely make it across borders to where they might be needed most.

 In chapter 4 titled, "In defence of the 1 per cent", Norberg opens the chapter with a quote from socialist filmmaker Michael Moore (so described in the book), "I'm a multi-millionaire, I'm filthy rich.
 You know why I'm a multi-millionaire?
 'Cause multi-millions like what I do."
 Norberg argues that although Moore defends his wealth by claiming he helps millions through his products, he portrays himself as different from other wealthy individuals.
 Norberg challenges this distinction, asserting that anyone who earns wealth through the free market must, by definition, benefit many people.
 This includes often-criticized billionaires like Jeff Bezos of Amazon or Elon Musk of Tesla, SpaceX, and other companies.
 This chapter was later famously cited by billionaire Elon Musk in a post sent on X (formerly Twitter) as, "......an excellent explanation of why capitalism is not just successful, but morally right..."

 Chapter 7 is titled, "China, paper tiger", and serves to illustrate that when China first moved towards freer markets and more capitalism under the reforms made after the death of Mao Zedong under the leadership of Deng Xiaoping, China prospered, and when China cracks down and moves towards more authoritarianism and less capitalism, China and its people suffer and are less prosperous.